Rajula and Malushahi: Story

+However, some cultures refer to a different ending suggesting that Malushahi did not die.
+In those cultures, it is believed that neither Rajula nor Malushahi dies.
+Rather, it is suggested that they both elope in the end.

 Legacy

 it is considered one of the most popular folklore of Kumaon. it has been performed in Kumaon for about thousand years and passed down orally from generation to generation in family of traditional bards, Mohan Upreti brought the epic ballad on the regional and national theaters, in 1980 Sangeet Natak Akademi of India published book on the epic ballad of Rajula-Malushahi.